jsierles/react-native-audio/README.md

 NOTE: The target filename must have an extension of '.m4a' to record properly.

 NOTE: All files are saved to the app's 'Documents' directory.
-When passing a path to play audio, it assumes the file is already in the 'Documents' directory.
-This is an example path '/audioFileName.m4a'.
+When passing a path to the ```playWithPath()``` method, it assumes the file is already in the app's 'Documents' directory.

 ### Installation